vedderb/nrf24l01plus_stm32f100_chibios/README.md

 * CE can be tied high externally.
 * Polling is used instead of reading the INT pin.

 The driver is designed to use few pins and have high flexibility.
-Therefore it uses a bit more CPU resources than necessary.
+Since it uses polling instead of interrupts, it uses a bit more CPU resources than necessary.